Kachur Family Recipes

 1. Lightly salt the chicken and let sit at room temperature for about 10 minutes.

-2. Melt about 2 tablespoons of butter over medium heat in a large saucepan, then brown the chicken thoroughly, about 5 to 10 minutes.
+2. Melt about 2 tablespoons of butter over medium heat in a large saucepan, or stockpot then brown the chicken thoroughly, about 5 to 10 minutes.
 Remove the chicken from the saucepan to a bowl or plate and set aside.

 3. Add the onions to the saucepan and cook them until softened, about 10 minutes.
 You can add a little more butter if you need more liquid, and if you have any crusty chicken residue on the bottom of the pan (called fond), scrape up that goodness to incorporate it into the onions.